-The majority of ammonia trade follows the routes shown in the map, mainly from countries with lower-cost gas

-The main center for ammonia trade is Yuzhnyy in the Black Sea, the most liquid trade hub, and where most spot trades take place.
+The majority of ammonia trade follows the routes shown in the map, mainly from countries with lower-cost gas The main center for ammonia trade is Yuzhnyy in the Black Sea, the most liquid trade hub, and where most spot trades take place.
 Russian and Ukrainian ammonia typically sold wherever netbacks are the highest, and relative pricing to the US, Europe and other markets West of Suez is typically consistent with prevailing freight rates.
 Asia is almost in a balanced supply situation for ammonia.
 If there is a deficit, fob prices in Asia increase to attract imports from the Black Sea.
 If there is a surplus, Asian exporters will compete West of Suez, and Asian fob prices typically reduce.

-Urea is the main nitrogen fertilizer product

-Urea production increased to 175.4 million tonnes in 2015, up 5.6% from 2014.
-During the years 2005-2015, urea production grew on average at 3.1% per year.
+Urea is the main nitrogen fertilizer product Urea production increased to 174.3 million tonnes in 2016, down 0.6% from 2015.
+During the years 2006-2016, urea production had a trend growth at 2.8% per year.
 The largest producers are also the largest consumers, namely China and India.
-China is self-sufficient on nitrogen fertilizer but India's imports requirement is growing.
+China is self-sufficient on nitrogen fertilizer but India's imports requirement is substantial.
 Most of the new nitrogen capacity in the world is urea, so it is natural that production/consumption growth rates are higher for urea than for ammonia/total nitrogen.
-Lately, the difference has been quite large, since urea has taken market share, particularly from ammonium bicarbonate in China.
-In addition, a major share of the capacity shutdowns in high energy cost regions have been stand-alone ammonia plants.

-As urea has a high nitrogen content (46%), transport is relatively inexpensive.
+Lately, the difference has been quite large, since urea has taken market share.
+As urea has a high nitrogen content (46%), transport is relatively inexpensive compared with other products.

-Natural gas-rich regions generally tend to be big exporters of urea

-Urea is a global fertilizer and is more traded than ammonia.
-Exports from China ended at 13.7 million tonnes in 2015, up from 13.6 million tonnes in 2014.
-Global trade of urea increased by 4.5% in 2015, to 49.6 million tonnes.
-Qatar took the number two exporter spot from Russia during 2015.
-And on the importing side, India increased sharply, from 7.5 million tonnes in 2014 to more than 10 million tonnes in 2015.
+Natural gas-rich regions generally tend to be big exporters of urea Urea is a global fertilizer and is more traded than ammonia.
+Exports from China ended at 8.9 million tonnes in 2016, down from 13.7 million tonnes in 2015.
+Global trade of urea increased by 1.3% in 2016, to 50.4 million tonnes.
 The main urea exporters are gas-rich countries/regions with small domestic markets.
 However, there are some exceptions.
 China has huge domestic capacity.
-Although the main purpose is to supply the domestic market, during periods with strong incremental demand China has increased its exports.

-North America, Latin America and South and East Asia are the main importing regions.
+Although the main purpose is to supply the domestic market, there has in recent years been excess capacity resulting in exports.
+However, Chinese exports fell significantly in 2017 and 2018.
+North America, Latin America and South and East Asia are main importing regions.

-Black Sea and Arab Gulf are the main urea export hubs

-The three largest urea export hubs are China, Black Sea and Arab Gulf.
-These flows determine the global prices.

-Black Sea exports supply Europe and Latin America, while Arab Gulf exports supply North America and Asia/Oceania.
+Russia, China, North Africa and Arab Gulf are main urea export hubs Russian exports supply Europe and Latin America, while Arab Gulf exports supply North America and Asia/Oceania.
 All the other flows, of more regional nature, like Venezuela to USA, Indonesia to other Asian countries etc, are only interesting to the extent they affect the need for Black Sea/Arab Gulf material.
 As an example, if China reduces its export, the Arab Gulf is not able to supply Asia on its own.
 Black Sea urea will flow to Asia, and an upward price movement will tend to take place.

-The relative pricing between Black Sea and Arab Gulf depends on where they compete on the marginal volume.
-If the main drive is from Latin America/Europe/Africa, Black Sea will lead.
+The relative pricing between Black Sea, Egypt and Arab Gulf depends on where the competition on the marginal volumes takes place.
+If the main demand pull is from Latin America/Europe/Africa, Black Sea/North Africa will lead pricing.
 If it is Asia/North America, Arab Gulf will lead.